mas-4/minimalpairs/README.md

 1. Take in the list of unique words
 2. query forvo for the word
-3. Limit the list to the pronunciations in French (the api doesn't seem to do that).
+3. Make sure the word given matches the word I searched for (forvo will serve `à` even when I just search `a`, so I have to make an explicit match in Python).
 4. Download each of the French pronunciations of the given word.
 5. Add the filenames to a json file to identify each word (and keep track of what has already been downloaded).
-5. Repeat steps 3, 4, and 5 until I hit the 500 request rate limit.
+6. Repeat steps 3, 4, and 5 until I hit the 500 request rate limit.
+7. Fail out by writing the list of dictionaries to the json file mentioned in item 5 (I decided to write it once at failtime instead of continuously write for every new word because...
+Well, I'm not stupid.

 Then, after that, I will use combinatronics to match every wordpair with every file so that I have the maximum number of anki cards with the maximum number of